What is a balance disorder?

 Treatment of balance & dizziness disorders can be very complex.
 Nevertheless, we have helped numerous residents in the community cope with or recover from conditions that cause balance disorders.

 The first thing your doctor will do if you have a balance problem is determine if another health condition or a medication is to blame.
-If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at ST. CLAIRWEST Physiotherapy.
+If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at St. Marina Physical Therapy.

 How Our Physical Therapists Can Help